tjr226/grail-diary-part-2/README.md

 ### File Tasks

-1. Create a new file using the Cocoa Touch Class template; call it `AddPOIViewController` and make it a subclass of `UIViewController`
+DONE 1.
+Create a new file using the Cocoa Touch Class template; call it `AddPOIViewController` and make it a subclass of `UIViewController`
-2. Create one more Cocoa Touch Class in the same way called `POIDetailViewController` (also subclassed from `UIViewController`).
+DONE 2.
+Create one more Cocoa Touch Class in the same way called `POIDetailViewController` (also subclassed from `UIViewController`).
-3. Create another Cocoa Touch Class subclassed from `UITableViewCell` called `POITableViewCell`
-4. Create a Swift file called `POI` (this is your model)
+DONE 3.
+Create another Cocoa Touch Class subclassed from `UITableViewCell` called `POITableViewCell` DONE 4.
+Create a Swift file called `POI` (this is your model)

 ### Storyboard Tasks

-5. Set the custom class for each view controller scene in the storyboard to match the names of the files you just created
+DONE 5.
+Set the custom class for each view controller scene in the storyboard to match the names of the files you just created

 ### Code Tasks

 #### In `POI.swift`:

-6. Create a `struct` called `POI` that models 3 properties: `location`, `country`, and `clues`; the data types are `String`, `String`, and an array of `String` objects
+DONE 6.
+Create a `struct` called `POI` that models 3 properties: `location`, `country`, and `clues`; the data types are `String`, `String`, and an array of `String` objects

 #### In `POIsTableViewController.swift`:
+(named as POIsViewController in my implementation)

-7. Create an array property to store your `POI` models
-8. Create an `IBOutlet` to link the table view to your code; wire up this outlet to the table view in the storyboard.
+DONE 7.
+Create an array property to store your `POI` models DONE 8.
+Create an `IBOutlet` to link the table view to your code; wire up this outlet to the table view in the storyboard.
 This is necessary because we are using a table view in a normal `UIViewController`.
-9. In an extension, make this class conform to the `UITableViewDataSource` protocol
-10. Implement the following protocol methods: `tableView(_:numberOfRowsInSection:)` and `tableView(_:cellForRowAt:indexPath:)`
-11. Set the view controller as the delegate and data source for the table view.
+DONE?
+9. In an extension, make this class conform to the `UITableViewDataSource` protocol DONE?
+10. Implement the following protocol methods: `tableView(_:numberOfRowsInSection:)` and `tableView(_:cellForRowAt:indexPath:)` probably not done 11.
+Set the view controller as the delegate and data source for the table view.

 #### In `AddPOIViewController.swift`: